ciarancoffey/cv/ciaranc.md

     *Senior Xen/Unix Support Engineer*, Aug 2011 - Oct 2013

     -   Worked on support issue directly with partners and customers.
-    -   Intial fault finding, fixing and RCA on the same products as suite as above.
+    -   Initial fault finding, fixing and RCA on the same products as suite as above.

 *   **Amazon Data Services** (Dublin)